 Washington is a great place to start an LLC.
 The State was ranked second in the best State for doing business by CNBC in 2022.

 This article provides a one-stop checklist for all the steps involved in starting an LLC in Washington.
 For example, how to name your LLC?
 How to file the Articles of Organization?
 What incentives and schemes does the State provide for its LLCs?
 We answer these questions and many more.

 Name Your Washington LLC

-The name must be unique and must not be similar to the names of other entities in the State.
-The name must include the words ‘LLC’ or ‘Limited liability Company’ or ‘L.L.C.’.
+The name must be unique and not similar to other entities in the State.

 The name you select should not create an impression that your business is associated with the government.
 So, ensure the name does not contain words like “F.B.I.,” “Treasury,” etc.